TBD54566975/ssi-service/doc/howto/wellknown.md

 }
 ```

-Or if you like curling
+Or if you like CURLing:

 ```shell
 curl -X PUT 'localhost:3000/v1/did-configurations' -d '{
   "expirationDate": "2051-10-05T14:48:00.000Z",